dart-backend/belatuk-examples/auth/backend/README.md

     dart pub get
     ```

-## For Development/Production

-1. Open a terminal and run the following command:
+2. Open a terminal and run the following command:

     ```bash
         dart bin/main.dart
     ```

-2. Open `http://localhost:3000` in a browser
+3. Open `http://localhost:3000` in a browser